- Program Details

 - Participate in a Family Practicum Lab that includes conducting family meetings with live peer and faculty observation and feedback.

-- Develop primary care counseling skills through live supervision and video-tape review of physicians' sessions.
+- Develop primary care counseling skills through live supervision and video review of physicians' sessions.

 - Reflect on their own physician practices under physician supervision.